One day after Zelenskyy speech, US, Russia square off at UN

 “Russia wants war.
 It’s true.
 But Russia will not be able to stop the course of history,” he said, declaring that “mankind and the international law are stronger” than what he called a “terrorist state.”

-Associated Press journalist Andrew Katell contributed from New York.
+Associated Press journalists Andrew Katell in New York and Josef Federman in Jerusalem contributed to this report.
 For more AP coverage of the U.N.
 General Assembly, visit https://apnews.com/hub/united-nations-general-assembly

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.